Skip to main content

 Teacher guidelines for learner safety and privacy

-Our foremost concern is learner safety, and we approach this in several ways, as our safety policy describes.
-This article explains your responsibility for safety as a teacher at Outschool.
+Our foremost concern is learner safety, and we address this in several ways, as outlined in our safety policy.
+This article outlines your responsibilities for safety as a teacher on Outschool.

 Regardless of your teaching topic or the age group you are working with, you are responsible for creating a safe online classroom environment.
 For this reason, teachers must teach all live classes on Zoom through the Outschool platform; classes should never be held using a personal Zoom code or other conferencing sites.